leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ## X/Y Belts (Revisited)

+Now's the time to pull the X/Y belts snug, doublecheck for squareness, check for binding/racking in the moveents, tighten up the gantry frame, and cut the belts to length.
+Flush enough to make me nervous.
+Also, getting the belt snug enough for the tensioners to set final tension was actually pretty tricky.

 ![X/Y Belts (Revisited) - 1](../../../../assets/images/micron-35-xy-belts-1.jpg)
 *X/Y Belts (Revisited) - 1*
 {: .fs-2 .text-grey-dk-000 }

 ## All Belts Done

+Tensioned, trimmed to final lengths, and cleaned up.

 ![All Belts Done - 1](../../../../assets/images/micron-36-all-belts-done-1.jpg)
 *All Belts Done - 1*